 ↑↑↑

-The starting point are the three video clips, each consisting of 1177 frames and being 47.08 seconds long.
+The starting point is three video clips, each 1177 frames (47.08 seconds) long.
 The first clip is a venerable bluescreen sequence from Michael Jackson’s music video Black or White, modified for a looped playback.
-Two new clips were made by successive morphing of all representative facial frames and of all transitional facial frames from the first video.
+I made two new videos by successively morphing all representative facial frames and all transitional facial frames from the first video.
+I generated the final images and videos by systematically aligning and averaging the formal values such as luminance, hue, and position of the imagery in these three clips.

 Procedures: Averaging the three video clips; HSV averaging of all 1177 frames of each video clip; Averaging all 1177 frames of each video clip into one image; Sequencing all the 1177 HSV averaged frames from each video clip into one image (38×31 elements); HSV averaging all of the 1177 HSV averaged frames.